oakes/odoyle-rules/README.md

            o/reset!)]}))
 ```

-With `o/*match*` we can get all the bindings in a convenient map, such as `{:id ::player, :x 10, :y 5}`.
+With `*match*` we can get all the bindings in a convenient map, such as `{:id ::player, :x 10, :y 5}`.
 We then insert it as a derived fact, and bring it into the `::move-character` rule.

 This will be faster because we now are only doing the join once, and all subsequent rules are just using the derived fact.
 As the number of joined tuples gets larger, the performance difference gets more and more substantial.